orbforge/orb-docs/docs/getting-started/intro-to-the-orb-app.md

 Access your account settings by tapping on the gear icon in the top right corner.

 - Manage your notification settings
-- Sign in and out of your account.
+- Sign in and out of your account
-- Provide feedback or submit bug reports directly from the app.
+- Provide feedback or submit bug reports directly from the app

 <img src="../../images/orb-app/orb-account-menu.png" alt="Orb Account" height=30% width=30% style="margin-left: 2em;">